edmundnillas3rd/edmundnillas3rd/README.md

 * 🔭 I am currently working on a Youtube-clone website.
 * 🌱 I am currently learning **Postgresql** and **ASP.NET**
 * 📫 You can reach me through the links below.
+* You can view all of my portfolio right below this README.md post

 ### Programming Languages
 ---